whataboutpets/minimal-mistakes/_posts/rabbits/2018-04-04-can-rabbits-eat-blueberries.md

 <img src="{{ site.url }}/assets/images/posts/food/blueberries.jpg" alt="blueberries" class="align-right">

+Give the blueberries a good rub under running water in order to remove potential contaminations.

+Keep portions small and offer **only a couple of berries per day**.

+# Can Rabbits Eat Frozen or Dried Blueberries ?

+**Don't feed frozen blueberries** as cold food is likely to upset your rabbit's digestive system.

 **Don't feed dried blueberries** as they will **contain higher amounts of sugar** compared to fresh blueberries.
 This is because the drying process removes water, which concentrates the sugar.
 In some cases, dried variants will even have additional sugar added to them in order to enhance the taste and prolong conservation.

-**Don't feed frozen blueberries** as cold food is likely to upset your rabbit's digestive system.

-Give the blueberries a good rub under running water in order to remove potential contaminations.

-Keep portions small and offer **only a couple of berries per day**.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/rOfGgy8kqdc" frameborder="0"></iframe>